arekiu/spring-ecommerce-order/README.md

 ## Step 1.4 - Place Order (Stripe Payment Integration)

 ## Features
-1. **Place an Order**
+1. **Cart products**
-- [ ] Users can place an order for a product with a selected option and quantity.
+- [x] Users can choose a product with a selected option and quantity.
-- [ ] The system decreases the stock of the selected product option accordingly.
+- [x] The system decreases the stock of the selected product option accordingly.
-- [ ] If the ordered product exists in the user's cart, it is automatically removed upon successful order placement.
+- [x] Products in cart can be removed after order completion.

 2. **Stripe Payment Integration**
 - [ ] Integrated with the Stripe Payment Create API using the test sandbox API key.